-Aside from dropping a trailer, introducing a cute new droid, and promising that, yes, he will be continuing to employ Greg Grunberg, J.J.
-Abrams’s biggest announcement at Star Wars Celebration today was the official title of Star Wars: Episode IX.
-Are you ready?
-Have you been sufficiently excited by Disney’s big event?
-Okay, it’s The Rise of Skywalker.
+First Disney dropped a trailer, then it used Star Wars Celebration day to introduce a cute new droid (and assure us that Greg Grunberg still has a job).
+But the most important, and probably vaguest, announcement ahead of the franchise’s next film release came from J.J.
+Abrams and his team in April: the official title of Star Wars: Episode IX — are you ready? — is The Rise of Skywalker.
 It’s a weird choice, considering The Last Jedi seemed liked the last we’d see of Luke Skywalker (you know, the last Jedi), his sister Leia can’t have that pivotal of a role given that the series is working with material filmed before Carrie Fisher’s death, and her son Kylo Ren has disavowed the family business of being good by being very evil.
 How, exactly, could a Skywalker rise from that?
 What does this mean for Rey?
 Is J.J. over-promising on some big mystery box again?
-We’re not entirely sure, but we are here to speculate.
+We’re not entirely sure, but now that Disney has released its final trailer for the Dec.
+20 movie, we are here to speculate.
 Behold, some theories that could explain the title:

 Rey is a Skywalker